GetSure

 The passing of a loved one can be a challenging and emotional time, and family and friends often like to feel as though their deceased loved one will be remembered long after they are gone.

-A burial plot and headstone are not the only way to accomplish this, though.
+A burial plot and headstone are not the only way to accomplish this.

 Most funeral homes offer ways for friends and family to pay tribute and share their happy memories (e.g., an online guestbook).
-If this is important to you, inquire with your funeral director about their options for remembering and memorializing your loved one.
+If this is important, inquire with your funeral director about their options for remembering and memorializing your loved one.

 Brother and sister visiting grave site